augustss/verse-semantics/Book/docs/01_expressions.md

 ### Tuples: Lightweight Aggregation

-Tuples provide a fundamental way to group two or more values without defining a formal structure.
+Tuples provide a way to group two or more values with little ceremony.
 The syntax distinguishes between parentheses used for grouping and those used for tuple construction through the presence of commas:

 <!--NoCompile-->
 ```verse